 For Frosting

-- 1 ounce box of sugar-free instant pudding vanilla or lemon
+- 1 ounce sugar-free instant pudding vanilla or lemon

 - 1 teaspoon vanilla extract